Lwsvrtdz/japan-travel-app/README.md

 # Bizmates Technical Exam

 This repository contains the code for the technical exam for Bizmates company.
 The project is a weather application that fetches and displays weather data for various cities.
-The application is built using Vue.js for the frontend and Laravel for the backend.

-## Setup
+## Tools
+- Laravel 11
+- Vue 3
+- Pinia store management
+- TailwindCSS for styling

 ### Prerequisites